practicalmeteor/spacejam/README.md

 The following options are specific to spacejam:

-    --app <directory>             The directory of your meteor app (required, for now).
+    --app <directory>             The directory of your meteor app (default is '.').

     --log-level <level>           spacejam log level.
 One of TRACE|DEBUG|INFO|WARN|ERROR.

-    --port <port>                 The port in which to run your meteor app (defaults to the PORT env var or 4096).

     --root-url <url>              The meteor app ROOT_URL
                                   (defaults to the ROOT_URL env var or http://localhost:3000/).